shish/gqla/README.md

 # gqla
 A GraphQL schema generator based on PHP Attributes

+Because when your webapp already has objects for internal use, you shoudn't need to rewrite or duplicate everything in order to query those objects via graphql :)

-The schemas generated here are based on https://github.com/webonyx/graphql-php, so once you've generated a schema, look at the docs over there for how to make use of it :)
+The schemas generated here are based on https://github.com/webonyx/graphql-php, so once you've generated a schema, look at the docs over there for how to make use of it

-If your webapp already has objects for internal use, you can easily turn them into graphql objects and query them remotely, eg
+Example:

 ```php
 use GQLA\Expose;